 Champagnes can be expensive.
-However, oftentimes the sugar content can be very high on lower-priced versions, leading to major headaches the next day.
-If you are on a budget you can certainly substitute a cheaper alternative, Prosecco.
+However, often the sugar content can be very high on lower-priced versions, leading to significant headaches the next day.
+If you are on a budget, you can certainly substitute a cheaper alternative, Prosecco.
 It just won’t have as much carbonation.
-This article has great champagne suggestions at all price points.
+This article has excellent champagne suggestions at all price points.

 Millionaire mogul Bethenny Frankel from The Real Housewives of New York City built her entire empire on this one drink.
 Before she created Skinny Girl Cocktails, Bethenny ordered these drinks all over Manhattan and the Hamptons.
-You couldn’t choose a drink that’s more iconic.
+You couldn’t choose a more iconic cocktail.
 If you don’t want to purchase some from your local liquor store, Andy Cohen asked Frankel for the ingredients at The Real Housewives of New York Season 1 Reunion.
 Here’s the recipe.

 3 oz.
 Patron Silver